friscolt/friscolt.github.io/mammography.md

 ### Statement

-I thank [Dr. Gilberto Ochoa-Ruiz](https://scholar.google.com.mx/citations?user=DDtiliwAAAAJ&hl=es), and [Dr. Cristian Mata](https://scholar.google.com.mx/citations?user=PXBkuoIAAAAJ&hl=es) for integrating me into the mammography team.
-Also, as soon as I have authorization and the work is published, I will report the codes of the methods used.
+I thank [Dr. Gilberto Ochoa-Ruiz](https://scholar.google.com.mx/citations?user=DDtiliwAAAAJ&hl=es), and [Dr. Cristian Mata](https://scholar.google.com.mx/citations?user=PXBkuoIAAAAJ&hl=es) for integrating me into the **mammography team**.
+Also, as soon as I have authorization and the work is published, I will report the **codes** of the methods used.

-I am currently working on classifying with deep learning methods.
+I am currently working on classifying with **deep learning** methods.

 ---